What people actually take NAD supplements for, from energy and focus to metabolic support and longevity, and what the human trials really show.

 Sort of.
 Here's the honest breakdown.

 The mechanism is real.
 NAD really does drop with age, and raising blood NAD really is possible with the right precursor.
-Trammell and colleagues at Iowa demonstrated in 2016 that oral NR raises blood NAD in humans, and Yoshino's team showed the same for NMN in 2021.

 What's less certain is whether the change you feel in the mirror matches the change in the assay.
 Blood NAD is not the same as muscle NAD, or brain NAD, or mitochondrial NAD.
-This is where the delivery method starts to matter more than the label on the bottle.
+This is where delivery method starts to matter more than the label on the bottle.

-Which form works best for each use?
+Which form of NAD supplement works best for each use?

 There are four forms sold as an NAD supplement.
 Each has a very different profile.

-- NMN (nicotinamide mononucleotide): one enzymatic step from NAD.
+- NMN (nicotinamide mononucleotide) — one enzymatic step from NAD.
 Strongest recent metabolic-outcome data (Yoshino 2021).

-- NR (nicotinamide riboside): two steps from NAD.
-Longest safety record in humans (Martens 2018, Airhart 2017).
+- NR (nicotinamide riboside) — two steps from NAD.
+Longest human safety record (Martens 2018, Airhart 2017).

-- NAD IV or IM: the injectable route.
+- NAD IV or IM — the injectable route.
 High blood levels, high cost, needs a clinician.

 How much NAD do you need to see a real effect?